SheriefMohamed/QuizApp/README.md

 # QuizApp
-Simple static quiz with HTML, CSS and JS
+Quiz app with EJS and NodeJS